3 Days in London: The Ultimate London Itinerary for First-Timers

 Before we start talking about what to do in during your 3 days in London, let’s quickly talk about where to stay!

 Chelsea is a very safe, upscale neighborhood in Southwest London with lots of shopping.
-It’s only a couple of Tube stops away from the central London, so we absolutely loved staying in this area.
+It’s only a couple of Tube stops away from central London, so we absolutely loved staying in this area.
 You can find other great deals on Chelsea hotels here.

 Places to stay in London